Delicious mini spinach pies are so much fun to eat as everyone gets their own individual pie.

 - Turn oven down to 350℉.

 - Soften cream cheese in a skillet over a low flame.
 Add drained spinach to softened cream cheese keeping over a very low heat.
-Add garlic,
+Add garlic, salt, and parmesan.

 - By now your cauliflower crusts should be finished baking.
 Using a spatula, gently place one baked cauliflower crust on the bottom of each ramekin.
 Then cover with one slice of Muenster cheese.
 Fill with your spinach mixture and cover with another layer of two slices of Muenster cheese.